timescale/docs.timescale.com-content/api-timescaledb.md

 | `partitioning_column` | Name of an additional column to partition by.
 If provided, `number_partitions` must be set.
 | `number_partitions` | Number of partitions to use when `partitioning_column` is set.
 Must be > 0.
 | `chunk_time_interval` | Interval in event time that each chunk covers.
 Must be > 0.
 Default is 1 month ([units][]).

+>vvv The time column currently only supports values with a data type of integer (SMALLINT, INT, BIGINT) or timestamp (TIMESTAMP, TIMESTAMPTZ).
+Additionally, if the time column is of type SMALLINT or INT, the `chunk_time_interval` **must** be set explicitly.

 #### Sample Usage

 Convert table `foo` to hypertable with just time partitioning on column `ts`: